My Name Is Prince: Music video

-The accompanying music video for the song was directed by Parris Patton.
+The music video for "My Name Is Prince" was filmed in August and September 1992 and directed by Parris Patton.
 It features American actress Kirstie Alley as news reporter Vanessa Bartholomew and Lauren Green as a studio anchor.
 In the video, fans are rioting to see Prince perform onstage.
 However, instead of performing onstage, he dances with his band in an alleyway while shooting his latest music video, wearing the outfit from the single's artwork (a police uniform and cap with chainmail obscuring his face), singing into a microphone in the shape of a gun, and inciting riots and general chaos.